Yusuke Nakahara: Early career

 In 1955, Nakahara penned his first piece of art criticism that coincided with his research on theoretical physics, "Criticism for creation".
 The text operates as both a work on art theory and the physical sciences as he expresses disapproval for both the emerging field of cybernetics and the emphasis placed on mechanization as signifiers of scientific and civilization's progress.
 Contextually, Nakahara's research occurred during an increasing interest in Japanese academia and politics to invest more money and resources into the study of atomic energy and nuclear reactor technology.
 Colleagues of Nakahara commented in recent years that this text likey demarcated the reasons for why Nakahara shifted his career from the Sciences to the Arts.

 "Criticism for creation" was submitted in an open essay contest sponsored by the art magazine Bijutsu Hihyo (Art Criticism), to which he won first prize and attained employment as a writer for the magazine.
-Nakahara's sudden acceptance into art criticism was a major turning point as Bijutsu Hihyo was a subsidiary of the esteemed arts publishing house Bijutsu Shuppansha, which distributed the equally influential Bijutsu Techo (Art Notebook) and Mizue (Watercolor).
+Nakahara's sudden acceptance into art criticism was a major turning point as Bijutsu Hihyo was a subsidiary of the arts publishing house Bijutsu Shuppansha, which distributed the equally influential Bijutsu Techo (Art Notebook) and Mizue (Watercolor).

 In his early writing career from the mid-1950s to the early-1960s, Nakahara wrote extensively on avant-garde Japanese artists and movements, including On Kawara, Anti-Art, and Surrealism.

 Subsequently, Nakahara began to curate exhibitions of Japanese and international artists.
 He placed emphasis on creatives who worked along the periphery of the Japanese art world and were affiliated with avant-garde movements and styles.